 Combat minimal residual disease (MRD) to revolutionize leukemia treatment

 MIRACLE is a Marie Skłodowska-Curie doctoral network aiming to educate a new generation of researchers optimally equipped to advance and accelerate development of novel therapeutics directed to leukemia MRD, and to progress effective treatments to the clinic.
-The project will elucidate the leukemia MRD landscape by integrating the knowledge on mechanisms driving persistence of MRD from different angles, and by the subsequent design of efficient and less toxic, novel targeted combination therapy with increased capacity to induce deep responses in patients.
+The project will investigate the leukemia MRD landscape by integrating the knowledge on mechanisms driving persistence of MRD from different angles, and by the subsequent design of efficient and less toxic, novel targeted combination therapy with increased capacity to induce deep responses in patients.

 Our mission